johnsfdemo/Congressional-Districts/README.md

 # U.S. Congressional Districts

-This package contains a custom map showing the U.S. Congressional Districts for the 116th Congress, based on the U.S. Census Bureau data for that session, that can be used with Salesforce Einstein Analytics.
+This package contains a custom map of the U.S. Congressional Districts for the 116th Congress, based on the U.S. Census Bureau data for that session, that can be used with Salesforce Einstein Analytics.
 It also contains a custom field on the Contact object to contain the district information as well as a validation rule for that field to ensure that data stored there will properly index the map.

 Finally, I have included a [Mockaroo](http://mockaroo.com) schema and dataset to assist the generation of dummy state and district information for demos.